witnet/documentation/docs/overview.md

-The Witnet protocol enables a network of computers to act as a **decentralized oracle** that retrieves, attests and delivers information in behalf of **smart contracts** in a **tamper-resistant** way.
+The Witnet protocol enables a network of computers to act as a **decentralized oracle** that retrieves, attests and delivers information on behalf of **smart contracts** in a **tamper-resistant** way.

 > This _Decentralized Oracle Network (DON)_ maintains and distributes a
-> _block chain_ data structure that serves as a common ledger for the
+> _blockchain_ data structure that serves as a common ledger for the
 > operation of the protocol as well as for the _wit_ token, which is
-> central for incentivizing the network players to abide by the protocol
+> crucial for incentivizing the network players to abide by the protocol
 > and make them liable for any misbehavior. —
 > [Witnet Whitepaper][whitepaper]

-Active network participants **earn wit tokens** for fulfilling the data retrieval, attestation and delivery tasks coming from different smart contract platforms such as [Ethereum][ethereum].
+Active network participants **earn WIT tokens** for fulfilling the data retrieval, attestation and delivery tasks coming from different smart contract platforms such as [Ethereum][ethereum].